mehulagg/gitlab/doc/ci/yaml/README.md

 For example, in the following configuration, pipelines run for all `push` events (changes to branches and new tags).
 Pipelines for push events with `-wip` in the commit message don't run, because they are set to `when: never`.
-Pipelines for schedules or merge request don't run either, because no rules evaluate to true for them:
+Pipelines for schedules or merge requests don't run either, because no rules evaluate to true for them:

 ```yaml